Applied Technology Guidelines

 5) Include one product photo, any needed block diagram or drawing can be done here.
 All we need is a sketch or photocopy.
 Our artist will redraw diagrams to meet our style.

 6) General writing style is tutorial.
 Write as though you were talking directly to the reader.
 Don't sell the product or use PR pitch.
 Such copy will be removed.
-Limit product name mentions to less than six.
-Use generic equivalents in the remainder of the story.
+Limit product name mentions.
+Use generic equivalents once the product is identified.
 Examples; unit, modulator, switcher, router, console.
 Think of an Applied Technology article as a mini-white paper.

 Talk to the editor before you start the story.
 These stories run on a first-in, first-out, space-available basis.
 If your story won't run for four months, there's no need to push the article through.
 Also, call the editor to confirm that you want to produce the story and tell him when it will be available.